A man leaning against a wall with a mural on the wall.

 Edmonton’s tech sector is growing, fuelled in recent years by Jobber and other companies.
 The sector is leveraging local talent and the strength of its own community, which is small compared to other major Canadian cities.

-Edmonton Global, an economic development corporation for the Edmonton metropolitan region, says other local tech companies have also had recent success raising funds.
+Edmonton Global, an economic development corporation for the Edmonton metropolitan Region, says other local tech companies have also had recent success raising funds.

 They include Drivewyze, which raised $60 million US in minority financing last July; SAM, which raised $3.6 million last May; and Showbie, which raised $5 million last August.

-Much like what e-commerce company Shopify has done for Ottawa, in terms of being a major employer and transforming the tech landscape of the region, Jobber hopes to achieve in Edmonton, Pillar said.
+Much like what e-commerce company Shopify has done for Ottawa, in terms of being a major employer and transforming the tech landscape of the Region, Jobber hopes to achieve in Edmonton, Pillar said.

 He said building a global tech company is possible anywhere in the world now, but being in a city like Edmonton comes with some challenges.